EliteTK/vav/README.md

 Very Awesome Vectors (VAV) is an attempt at implementing vectors in C, but doing so in a manner that doesn't look like something a dog chewed on.

-Currently vectors up to 2147483648 in length are possible, but the standard vec() command only allows for a maximum of 62 because of a limitation with how the CPP works.
-However, it is unlikely that anyone will ever need longer vectors.
+Currently, I have no clue how large vectors can be but the vector length stored in the header can get up to 9223372036854775807.
+The limit is then made smaller by the check for a heap overflow and possibly even smaller because of the use of variadic macros.
+However, I can guarantee a length of up to 60 which should be about 56 more than anyone ever needs.

 If you're familiar with SDS you might think that VAV sounds a bit like SDS, in fact, I first had this idea before I knew about SDS, but seeing SDS in practice